JNRowe/jnrowe.github.io/articles/tips/Sharing_Xresources_between_systems.rst

 Testing your resource files
 ---------------------------

-When you’re testing your own ``~/.Xresources`` file you can use the ``-n`` option with ``xrdb``, it tells ``xrdb`` to dump the settings as they would be used instead of updating the resource database.
+When you’re testing your own :file:`~/.Xresources` file you can use the :option:`-n` option with :command:`xrdb`, it tells :command:`xrdb` to dump the settings as they would be used instead of updating the resource database.
 This makes it easy to check if our conditional statements are working correctly without having to open and close applications constantly.
-You can also define and cancel symbol definitions with the ``-D`` and ``-U`` options for ``xrdb``, this allows you to test your modifications that rely on symbols that are normally exported by ``xrdb``.
+You can also define and cancel symbol definitions with the :option:`-D` and :option:`-U` options for :command:`xrdb`, this allows you to test your modifications that rely on symbols that are normally exported by :command:`xrdb`.

 Using a more featureful preprocessor
 ------------------------------------

-You can also choose a different preprocessor if ``cpp`` isn’t up to your needs by specifying a ``-cpp`` option to ``xrdb``.
-The only caveat is that must accept ``-D`` for defines, ``-U`` for symbol cancelling and ``-I`` for include paths.
+You can also choose a different preprocessor if :command:`cpp` isn’t up to your needs by specifying a :command:`-cpp` option to :command:`xrdb`.
+The only caveat is that must accept :option:`-D` for defines, :option:`-U` for symbol cancelling and :option:`-I` for include paths.
 An example that does fit these restrictions is m4_, and it might be a good choice if you wish to do mode advanced things in your configuration file such as fancy filtering or the use of loops for defining settings.

 .. _git: http://www.git-scm.com/
 .. _xrdb: http://www.xfree86.org/current/xrdb.1.html